top of page

 With this series of 10 microlearning lectures for beginners (plus this introduction), you will learn essential prompt engineering techniques to create clear and precise prompts and master any Large Language Model (LLM) Chatbot like Open AI ChatGPT, Microsoft Copilot, Anthropic Claude, Google Gemini, Deepseek, Alibaba Qwen, X AI Grok, and many others.
-This series is ideal for beginners looking to unlock AI's full potential.

 Prompting 101